faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 [^secondwife_secret]: According to current Church policy, a person may only be legally married to one person at a time, but a man may be _sealed_ to more than one living woman at a time.

 [^exceptions_to_communication]: Exceptions to the communication policy are rare---for instance, a father was [denied contact information for a son](https://mormonleaks.io/wiki/index.php?title=File:Fwd-_Texas_Houston_Mission_Preparedness_Update_for_Hurricane_Harvey_2017-08-26.pdf) serving in Houston during hurricane Harvey.

+[^coffee_repeated]: The story of Mary and her coffee was repeated [on an lds radio episode](https://broadcast-portal.lds.org/ldsradio/pdf/stories-general-conference/stories-young-women-ep-03.pdf?download=true).